Partners, Funders and Supporters

-Debbie Lyle, Chief Executive of Spirit of 2012, commented: “As a funder of other major events volunteering programmes including the Commonwealth Games in Glasgow in 2014 and Hull City of Culture 2017, we know the multiple benefits of such schemes.
+Debbie Lyle, Chief Executive of Spirit of 2012, reflected: “As a funder of other major events volunteering programmes including the Commonwealth Games in Glasgow in 2014 and Hull City of Culture 2017, we know the multiple benefits of such schemes.

 “Volunteers develop new skills and confidence, which boosts their physical and mental wellbeing, while the impact is also felt more widely in better-connected communities and a renewed sense of civic pride.

-“Our services are integral to city life and we’re really committed to delivering a fantastic experience for visitors to Edinburgh.” said Lothian Communications Director, Gaynor Marshall, “Supporting the Festival City Volunteers Project is a perfect match with what we’re trying to achieve as a business.
+“Our services are integral to city life and we’re really committed to delivering a fantastic experience for visitors to Edinburgh.” said Lothian Communications Director Gaynor Marshall, “Supporting the Festival City Volunteers Project is a perfect match with what we’re trying to achieve as a business.

 “It’s also a great way to reach out to the local community and involve Edinburgh residents, who are often the greatest ambassadors for our amazing city and all that it has to offer.”

 ...a great way to reach out to the local community and involve Edinburgh residents, who are often the greatest ambassadors for our amazing city...

 Links with Edinburgh Airport began in 2018 with the project receiving funding through the Airport's Community Fund.
 This support continues into 2019.

 Edinburgh Airport Chief Executive Gordon Dewar said of the relationship: “Edinburgh's people are a key part of the attraction for tourists and festival goers and the festival season shows the city at its vibrant and entertaining best.

 “The volunteers play an incredibly important part in that experience by becoming a focal point and representatives of Edinburgh – it’s a fantastic project and we’re glad to be supporting it.”

 A huge thank you to the funders and supporters who make the Festival City Volunteer project possible.